Jarrell Miller’s July 9th opponent for a now-canceled comeback has made shocking allegations against the undefeated American heavyweight.

-A day away from his collision with Takam, Forrest looks back on the whole incident with contempt.
+A day after his collision with Takam, Forrest looks at the incident with contempt.

-“I say that because he is using illegal drugs in a sport we use our bodies.
+“I say that we use our bodies because he is using illegal drugs in a sport.
 One punch can end our life cycle.

-“So if he kills a man in the ring is it an accident if he is knowing using illegal drugs?
+“So if he kills a man in the ring, is it an accident if he knowingly uses illegal drugs?
 The answer is simple for anyone.
 NO!”

 Breaking his silence on the matter a few days after considerable outrage from fans, boxing personnel, and media alike, Miller came out fighting.

 JARRELL MILLER DENIALS